hds/hegdenu.net/content/posts/tokio-waker-instrumentation.md

 ## wake-up code

 Let's start with some Rust code which we're going to analyse via the tracing instrumentation in tokio.
+Don't worry if this looks like a lot of code, we're going to go through it step by step.

 ```rust
 #[tokio::main]